StefMa/ArtifactoryPublish/README.md

 This is a simple helper to simplify the configuration of the artifactory plugin.

 ## How to use it
-You can use it as a standalone plugin in the following way:

 ### Apply the plugin
 Since the plugin is **not** available via the [Gradle Plugin Portal](https://plugins.gradle.org) you have to put these to the **top** of your `settings.gradle`: